fastrgv/AdaGate/README.md

 ### Note on Intel embedded graphics
-* Such hardware use system RAM;  8Gb is enough to run but the drivers I've experienced exhibit annoying flaws, although the game is still playable.
+* Such hardware uses system RAM;  8Gb is enough to run but the drivers I've experienced exhibit annoying flaws, although the game is still playable.

 ## Setup & Running Adagate: